Hide messageView More

 If you’re having suicidal thoughts, talk to a trusted adult about your thoughts and feelings.

-Graphic of a cell phone dialing 911 for help.
+A hand holding a phone and calling 911 for help.

 If you need help right away, call 9-1-1 or the National Suicide Prevention Lifeline at 1-800-273-TALK (8255).